-When he does not have his nose buried in an iPad reading SEC filings, Jeffrey's interests include general husbandry, parenting twin girls, playing lead guitar for the "legendary" band Trouble at Home, and golf.
-He also remains open to any cash bet involving any racquet sport.
+When he does not have his nose buried in an iPad reading SEC filings, Jeffrey's interests include general husbandry, distant oversight oftwin girls, playing lead guitar for the "legendary" band Trouble at Home, and golf.
+He also remains open to any cash bet involving any racquet sport and yes that now includes pickleball.